- Home ›

 Pictures of big purchases on your social media accounts

-These can come up in court, sometimes multiple times, and end up costing you even more in legal fees to defend and explain than the substantial purchase price you paid.
+These can come up in court, sometimes multiple times, and end up costing you even more in legal fees to defend and explain than the expensive item you bought.

 Intimate pictures from wild parties or other scandalous details of your life